bijoutrouvaille/vim-scavenger/README.md

 ## scavenger.vim

-This plugin will eat your dead options and convert them into digestable resources...
+This plugin will eat your dead configurations and convert them into digestible resources...

 The biology of the process is really quite simple: instead of having all of your options set in the same tumid and mutated, poor .vimrc file, you would create a resource file in: your project folder, in a folder that holds all of your code, in a folder that holds other stuff that you edit with vim, or in subfolders of that, if you'd like.